axiom-data-science/nginx-google-analytics/README.md

 __Be warned that `post_action` could possibly be removed in future versions of nginx__.

+## Are there other ways to track download traffic?

+Sure, you can aggregate and analyze web server logs!

 ## Google Analytics Setup

 In addition to configuring nginx using the example files in this repository, you